 Military Base PFAS Exposure Lawyers

-Nadrich & Cohen has been representing victims of exposure to toxic chemicals since 1990.
+Nadrich Accident Injury Lawyers has been representing victims of exposure to toxic chemicals since 1990.
 We have tremendous experience in holding companies responsible for selling toxic chemicals without warning the public about the dangers associated with them.

 Manufacturers of AFFF knew or should have known since the 1980’s that the PFAS in AFFF may cause cancer in humans, yet have continued to sell the foam without warning the public about the cancer risk.
 We intend to hold AFFF manufacturers accountable for knowing their products could injure people without warning anyone about it.